Printer-friendly Ethics Outline *

 2. An official appointed by the President may receive no outside earned income - Executive Order 12674.

 1. An employee may not engage in fundraising in his official capacity unless authorized by statute, regulation, executive order or a determination by the Department.
 (Only CFC, disaster relief are authorized.)

-Exception: A speech, related to an employee's official duties, that is given at a fundraiser provided that the event is appropriate for the dissemination of official information and the employee does not request donations.
-And where the officials’s participation is not used to promote the event.
+Exception: A speech, related to an employee's official duties, that is given at a fundraiser provided that the event is appropriate for the dissemination of official information and the employee does not request donations, and where the official’s participation is not used to promote the event.